pingcap/ossinsight/workshop/mini-ossinsight/docker-compose.md

 sidebar_position: 3
 ---

+There are 2 reasons that we should't start TiDB inside container:
+1. Performance loss on disk/network/cpu;
+2. Posibility of changing database from TiDB to other like MySQL for comparison.

 ## 0. Install TiDB

 It's easy to setup a TiDB Cluster in your laptop (Mac or Linux) with the official cli tools: [tiup](https://tiup.io/)(inspired by rustup)